Know Your Union Lingo

 Picketing

 When you see people outside of their workplace carrying signs and passing out flyers, you’re seeing a picket.
-A picketing action can be for protesting working conditions or illegal or unfair actions taken by the employer, and a formal picket includes these key ingredients: workers with signs who are moving in a line at the entrance of their workplace who, in many cases, are discouraging people from entering their business during their action.
+A picketing action can be for protesting working conditions or illegal or unfair actions taken by the employer.
+A formal picket involves workers with signs moving in a line at the entrance of their workplace.
+In many cases, they are discouraging people from entering their business during their action.
+We engage in picketing to build awareness of our fights by letting the broader public know what’s happening at our workplace.
+And the more our employers see that our community is ready to stand by us, the more likely they are to listen to our demands.

 Rank & File